Leisure

 Possible Causes

-Mechanical thermostat contacts welded closed (on rotary-thermostat models), Shorted temperature sensor, Faulty control board not cycling element, Miscalibrated thermostat knob
+Mechanical thermostat contacts welded closed (on rotary-thermostat models), Shorted temperature sensor, Faulty control board not cycling the element, Miscalibrated thermostat knob

 How to Fix / Troubleshooting

-- Observe cycling: With a thermometer inside, run the oven and see if the element cycles off when temperature is reached.
+- Observe cycling: With a thermometer inside, run the oven and see if the element cycles off when the set temperature is reached.
 If it stays on continuously, the thermostat or control board is faulty.

 - Replace faulty control: Replace the thermostat (mechanical) or sensor/PCB (electronic) as indicated by tests.